Farama-Foundation/miniwob-plusplus/docs/content/basic_usage.md

       ActionTypes.CLICK_ELEMENT
   )
   action["ref"] = element["ref"]
-  obs, reward, terminated, truncated, info = env.step(action)
+  observation, reward, terminated, truncated, info = env.step(action)

   # Check if the action was correct.
   assert reward >= 0      # Should be around 0.8 since 2 seconds has passed.